-Plextor is a subsidiary of the Shinano Kenshi Company (SKC), Ltd.

-SKC's roots stretch back to 1918, when it began to manufacture textiles in Japan's northern prefecture of Nagano.
+Plextor is a subsidiary of the Shinano Kenshi Company (SKC), Ltd. SKC's roots stretch back to 1918, when it began to manufacture textiles in Japan's northern prefecture of Nagano.
 (Nagano, incidentally, will be the site of the 1998 Winter Olympics.)
 SKC's involvement in the electronics industry started in 1962, when it diversified into the production of stepper motors for commercial audio products.
 SKC is now one of the world's largest manufacturers of small motors used in hard disks, floppy disks, tape drives, copy machines, video cameras - and your Plextor CD-ROM drive.

-Over the past decade SKC has developed a reputation as an innovator in compact disc and CD-ROM technology.
+Over the past decade, SKC has developed a reputation as an innovator in compact disc and CD-ROM technology.
 In 1992 it was the second company to begin shipments of double-speed CD-ROM drives.
 In 1994, it was the first company to begin shipments of half-height quad speed CD-ROM drives.
-As this 6PleX manual goes to press in early 1995, we expect SKC to be the first company to ship a six speed CD-ROM drive.
+In early 1995, SKC was the first company to ship a six-speed CD-ROM drive.
 SKC also is a leading manufacturer of compact disc players used for industrial and commercial applications (e.g., background music players for retail stores, restaurants and shopping centers).